 - Husky Premium Camp Axe (available at Home Depot) – Keep in mind that this one does have a fiberglass handle

 There are plenty of others, but these are all a good start.
+Just make sure to use a sharp axe as a sharper axe is less likely to bounce off the target, making it safer.

 When Mel Gibson awesomely hucked that tomahawk at the British attacker, he whipped the damn thing.
 That’s not necessary.
 Believe it or not, the rotation coming out of your hand is always almost enough to get the axe to stick.

 Truly, it’s about technique and adjustment, not power.
-If you want to learn to throw an axe with that much power, you’ll have to nail down the technique first.
+If you want to learn to throw with that much power, you’ll have to nail down the technique first.
 Also, if your bit is refusing to stick, it could be because the target has too much bounce.
 Sturdy it up a bit.

-Throw An Axe: Prepare the Lane
+Prepare the Lane

 Hang your target and mark the distances